 Section 5.
 All audit reports shall be presented to the general membership for adoption.
 The fiscal year-end audit report shall be presented to the membership for adoption at the first general membership meeting held after the completion of the report.
 A copy of the fiscal year-end audit shall be sent to the state office within thirty (30) days following the adoption of the audit by the membership.

 Section 6.
-Local units shall forward to the state office each year upon completion a copy of their Form 990N, 990, or 990EZ as required per IRS regulations.
+Local units shall forward to the state office each year, within fifteen (15) days of filing, a copy of their Form 990N, 990, or 990EZ as required per IRS regulations.

 #ARTICLE VII: MEMBERSHIP AND DUES

 Section 1.
-Every individual who is a member of this PTA/PTSA is, by virtue of that fact, a member of the National PTA and of the Virginia PTA/PTSA by which this PTA/PTSA is chartered and is entitled to all the benefits of such membership.
+Every individual who is a member of this PTA/PTSA is, by virtue of that fact, a member of the National PTA and of the Virginia PTA by which this PTA/PTSA is chartered and is entitled to all the benefits of such membership.

 Section 2.
-Membership in this PTA/PTSA shall be made available without regard to race, color, creed or national origin, under such rules and regulations, not in conflict with the provisions of the Bylaws of the National PTA, as may be prescribed in the bylaws of this PTA/PTSA, to any individual who subscribes to the Purposes and basic policies of the National PTA.
+Membership in this PTA/PTSA shall be open, without discrimination, to anyone who believes in and supports the mission and purposes of National PTA.

 Section 3.
 This PTA/PTSA shall conduct an annual enrollment of members but may admit persons to membership at any time.

 Section 4.
-Each member of this PTA/PTSA shall pay such annual dues to said organization as may be prescribed by the organization.
-The amount of such dues shall include the portion payable to the Virginia PTA/PTSA (the "state portion") and the portion payable to the National PTA (the "national portion").
+Each member of this PTA/PTSA shall pay such annual dues to said association as may be prescribed by the association.
+The amount of such dues shall include the portion payable to the Virginia PTA (the "state portion") and the portion payable to the National PTA (the "national portion").

 Section 5.
 Only members of this PTA/PTSA shall be eligible to vote in the business meetings of this PTA/PTSA or to serve in any of its elected or appointed positions.

 Section 6.
-The amount of the state portion of each member’s dues shall be determined by the Virginia PTA/PTSA.
-The national portion of each member’s dues shall be one dollar and seventy-five cents (1.75) per annum.
+The amount of the state portion of each member’s dues shall be determined by the Virginia PTA.
+The Virginia PTA portion of each member’s dues shall be one dollar ($1.00) per annum.
+The national portion of each member’s dues shall be two dollars and twenty-five cents ($2.25) per annum.

 Section 7.
-The Virginia PTA/PTSA portion of each member's dues shall be seventy-five (75) cents per annum.Section 8.
-The state and national portions of the dues paid by each member of this PTA/PTSA shall be set aside by this PTA/PTSA and remitted to the Virginia PTA/PTSA through such channels and at such times as the state bylaws may provide.
+The state and national portions of the dues paid by each member of this PTA/PTSA shall be set aside by this PTA/PTSA and remitted to the Virginia PTA through such channels and at such times as the state bylaws may provide.
 Each state PTA shall pay to the National PTA the amount of the national portion of dues paid by all members of local PTAs in its area.

+Section 8.
+Each member of a local PTA/PTSA shall pay annual dues to the association as approved by two-thirds (2/3) vote of members present and voting after having been given at least thirty (30) days’ notice.
+The amount of such annual dues shall include the portions payable to the local unit, the Virginia PTA and the National PTA.

 Section 9.
-Each member of a local PTA/PTSA shall pay annual dues to the association as approved by two-thirds (2/3) vote of members present and voting after having been given at least thirty (30) days notice.
-The amount of such annual dues shall include the portions payable to the local unit, the Virginia PTA/PTSA and the National PTA.
+PTSAs with students in secondary schools shall offer membership to students.

 Section 10.
-Membership shall be offered to students in grades 9-12 in PTSAs.

-Section 11.
 All memberships received during the fiscal year ending June 30 shall expire the following October 31.